-Business / Industry Needs / RK Engineering plans to improve processes by Changes adding California Environmental Quality Act (CEQA) Planning Study Capabilities.
+Business / Industry Needs / RK Engineering plans to improve processes by Changes RK Engineering plans to improve processes by adding California Environmental Quality Act (CEQA) Planning Study Capabilities.
 This addition will allow engineers the ability to identify, create action plans and mitigate significant environmental impacts.
 Study implementation will increase efficiency in production studies and design.
-To remain competitive within the industry, the Company will increase skills to address industrywide change.
+To remain competitive within the industry, the Company will increase skills to address industry-wide change.
 Upcoming change include: Implementation of newer versions of City Highway Capacity Manuals; Annual Trip Generation Rate Updates, New City Scope of Work Delivery Method Requirements; SB 743 which changes how traffic studies are completed.
 The Company will implement the usage of new and updated traffic studies, air studies, and noise measurement software programs, such as Synchro to allow the simulation of traffic patterns and SoundBlast for acoustical measurement.

 Need for Training: The addition of CEQA Planning Study capabilities and project processing studies will require extensive training for Engineering Staff that do not currently hold this expertise.
 RK Engineering plans for all Engineering Staff to be well versed in various studies to minimize rework by educating each individual to deliver numerous studies rather than transferring work amongst all Engineers.
 Training will be provided on updated standards &amp; regulations for analysis, including SB 743 to all staff.
 Training will be provided to all staff on all newly implemented platform programs.
-Ongoing training on Bidding/Proposals, Leadership, Project Management, and Process Improvement will , , , , ,
+Ongoing training on Bidding/Proposals, Leadership, , , , , , , , , , , , , , , , , , , , ,

-Training courses listed in the Menu the following Types of Training: Curriculum will be provide ed via the following training method(s) under ☑ Class/lab☑ E-Lear☑ MS Properties rning CBT ecceptor MS Dida ☐ Productive Lab Business Skills Computer Skills Commercial Skills Continuous Improvement Job Creation Justification sting business capacity by adding byees to an existing function Training Infrastructure & Admi nistrative Plan Project Oversight: nd Office Manager.
-The Company has a y.
-Training will begin immediately upon Trainers: ☑ In-house - Types of TraContinuous Improvement☑ Vendor - Types of Train omputer Skills, Commercial Skills, and Administration: Training Funding Source w ☐ In-house ⊠ Subcontractor vill assist with the Adminis tration of this project.
+Training courses listed in the Menu the following Types of Training: Curriculun n will be provided via the following training method(s) under ☑ Class/lab☑ E-Lea☑ MS Pr rning eceptor ☐ CBT ☐ MS Didact ☐ Productive ic Lab Business Skills Compute er Skills Commercial Ski lls Continuous Improvement Job Creation Justification . • ng business capacity by ees to an existing function • Training Infrastructure & Admi nistrativo e Plan Project Oversight: The project will be oversee training plan in place with s project approval. • • . , Trainers: outer Skills, Commercial Skills, and Administration: Training Funding Source w ☐ In-house ☑ Subcontractor vill assist w vith the Administra tion of this project.
 ACTIVE PROJECTS N/A